 11. RIVER TUBING

-Ocho Rios offers a large variety of outdoor activities and river tubing is one of them.
-Paddle downstream sitting in a huge rubber ring and float down the refreshing crystal clear White River in Ocho Rios.
+Ocho Rios offers a large variety of outdoor activities, and river tubing is one of them.
+Paddle downstream sitting in a massive rubber ring and float down the refreshing crystal clear White River in Ocho Rios.
 Known for its beautiful wildlife and lush tropical scenery, river tubing down the White River may be enjoyed by all ages.
-Rafting down the river is a pleasant day to spend a few hours.
+Rafting down the river is a pleasant way to spend a few hours.